Hulme Hippodrome: 1950s – oral history programme on both theatres, Radio 4

-1950s – variety, revue, rock and rRoll
+1950s – variety and revue shows, rock and roll gigs

 Strictly Northern

 "So it was after 1950 when I first attended [the Hipp] and I was entranced.
 This was like no other theatre I had ever visited before, strictly northern in its approach rather than cosmopolitan and offering different shows and [artistes] that I had ever seen before.
 I wasn't to know at the time that I was about to witness the last glorious kick of the post war variety boom before the theatre closed its doors to live stage entertainment forever."

-1950s – artists on stage at the Hip
+1950s – variety artists on stage at the Hipp (non-BBC)

-In "about 1951, 1952" Ken Dodd was playing on stage at the Hipp, as a 'guest artist' or stand-in as he later said, on contract to James Brennan, including appearing in the same bill as Ted Lune.
-It was around this time that Ken Dodd said he appeared on the same radio programme recorded at the Hipp as Max Miller, a hero of his.
-Max Miller had been 'demoted' to play 'number two' theatres for around 18 months after he deliberately over-ran his stage act at the Royal Variety Performance on 13 November 1950.
-Ken Dodd and Max Miller also appeared in the same episode of the BBC radio programme recorded at the Hipp, The Show Goes On, recorded on 27 March 1955 and broadcast nationally on the Light Programme on 31 March 1955.
+The popular Lancashire comedian Frank Randle (1901-1957) reportedly was responsible for £1,000 a week in box office takings at the Hipp in 1950, but by 1954 he owed the Inland Revenue £54,000.

 On 17 September 1953 Shirley Bassey appeared with other singers in the touring show, Memories of Jolson.
 This was said to be her first professional tour as a singer.
 She next appeared in May 1954 in Harlem Jazz, where a newspaper review of her performance at Hulme Hippodrome said, "Shirley Bassey sings old and new blues tunes with real zip".

 Barry Took made his premiere professional career appearance in August 1951 at the Hulme Hippodrome.

 The increasing use of the revue format for a whole 2-hour performance was to save costs.
 The revue format booked and used all the artists as a single company, with each artist taking on multiple roles across the different slots.
 As Randle S. Cutts noted in his memoir: